mindspore-lab/mindaudio/recipes/VoxCeleb/README.md

 # Speaker recognition experiments with VoxCeleb.
 This folder contains scripts for running speaker identification and verification experiments with the VoxCeleb dataset(http://www.robots.ox.ac.uk/~vgg/data/voxceleb/).

-# Training Xvectors
-Run the following command to train xvectors:

-`python train_speaker_embeddings.py hparams/train_x_vectors.yaml`

-You can use the same script for voxceleb1, voxceleb2, and voxceleb1+2.
-Just change the datafolder and the corresponding number of speakers (1211 vox1, 5994 vox2, 7205 vox1+2).
-For voxceleb1 + voxceleb2, see preparation instructions below).

-The system trains a TDNN for speaker embeddings coupled with a speaker-id classifier.
-The speaker-id accuracy should be around 97-98% for both voxceleb1 and voceleb2.

-# Speaker verification with PLDA
-After training the speaker embeddings, it is possible to perform speaker verification using PLDA.
-You can run it with the following command:

-`python speaker_verification_plda.py hparams/verification_plda_xvector.yaml`

-If you didn't train the speaker embedding before, we automatically download the xvector model from the web.
-This system achieves an EER = 3.23% on voxceleb1 + voxceleb2.
-These results are all obtained with the official verification split of voxceleb1 (veri\_test2_.txt)

 # Speaker verification using ECAPA-TDNN embeddings
 Run the following command to train speaker embeddings using [ECAPA-TDNN](https://arxiv.org/abs/2005.07143):

-`python train_speaker_embeddings.py hparams/train_ecapa_tdnn.yaml`
+`python train_speaker_embeddings.py`

 The speaker-id accuracy should be around 98-99% for both voxceleb1 and voceleb2.

 After training the speaker embeddings, it is possible to perform speaker verification using cosine similarity.
 You can run it with the following command:

-`python speaker_verification_cosine.py hparams/verification_ecapa.yaml`
+`python speaker_verification_cosine.py`

 This system achieves:
-- EER = 0.80% (voxceleb1 + voxceleb2) with s-norm
+- EER = 1.50% (voxceleb1 + voxceleb2) with s-norm
-- EER = 0.90% (voxceleb1 + voxceleb2) without s-norm
+- EER = 1.70% (voxceleb1 + voxceleb2) without s-norm

 These results are all obtained with the official verification split of voxceleb1 (veri\_test2.txt)

 Below you can find the results from model trained on VoxCeleb 2 dev set and tested on VoxSRC derivatives.
-Note that however, the models are trained under a very limited condition (single GPU so batch_size=2) and no score normalization at test time.
+Note that however, the models are trained on (8 * Ascend910).

 # VoxCeleb2 preparation
 Voxceleb2 audio files are released in m4a format.
 All the files must be converted in wav files before